 12. Reduce the Number of Posts on Your Main Page

 Cutting down on the number of posts on your home page can really help.
 If you put short excerpts on your home page, you can get away with having more posts.
 However, limit it to 15 (with excerpts) and 5 (without excerpts.)
-I personally think somewhere between 5-10 is really a great maximum, but really don't go over 15 or your load times will really suffer.
+Somewhere between 5-10 is really a great number.
+Don't go over 15 or your load times will really suffer.

 13. Enable Compression

 Google is very clear about this one.
 If you compress files on your site, you will significantly cut down on the number of bytes sent over networks (thus making your pages load faster.)

 I use the GZip Ninja Speed Compression plugin for this and am really pretty happy with its ease of use.

 14. Minify Your Code

 15. Cut Down on The Number of Comments

 If you have a few posts that have really gotten a lot of attention and thus hundreds of comments, use a commenting system that hides older comments.
 That way only the most relevant 25 or so comments appear on your blog post, thus making it so there's less for your users to load.